 \subsection{Benchmark Results}

 Table~\ref{tab:main-results} gives the main benchmark result.
 With far fewer than 512k training samples, \gdo improves \mvb, \vmm, \mlvu, and \lvb by +1.38, +1.67, +3.08, and +0.84 pp, respectively.
 The benchmark pattern is itself informative. \mvb and \mlvu respond most strongly because they are organized around relatively focused subtasks, so a better allocation of motion-sensitive, order-sensitive, and temporally informative supervision translates more directly into score gains. \vmm also improves consistently, which matters because it is broader and less tightly factorized than \mvb or \mlvu.
-This shows that \gdo is not merely overfitting to one subtask-heavy evaluation style.
+This indicates that the gains are not confined to one subtask-heavy evaluation style.

 Figure~\ref{fig:bestof4-comparison} shows the same result from the convergence side. \gdo reaches the fixed \uni reference after 35.4k samples on \mvb, 26.6k on \vmm, 27.3k on \mlvu, and 34.7k on \lvb.
-These peak-match points are the operational meaning of ``less data, faster convergence'': the optimized subsets do not merely end higher, but reach the useful baseline much earlier.
-Taken together, Table~\ref{tab:main-results} and Figure~\ref{fig:bestof4-comparison} support the full paper claim.
-The gain is not only a final-score improvement, and it is not only an early-training acceleration.
-The same data optimization shifts the operating point in both directions at once.
+These peak-match points quantify ``less data, faster convergence'' by showing that the optimized subsets reach the useful baseline much earlier while also finishing higher.
+Taken together, Table~\ref{tab:main-results} and Figure~\ref{fig:bestof4-comparison} show that the same data-allocation intervention changes both the endpoint accuracy and the early-training trajectory.

 Looking across the four profiles is more informative than focusing only on the headline \gdo result.
-MinLoss targets the lowest-loss supervision and therefore gives the cheapest useful operating points under the smallest budget.
-Its behavior is valuable because it isolates what low-loss allocation alone can buy: strong sample efficiency, but limited emphasis on the harder temporal evidence required by the most demanding temporal tasks.
+MinLoss targets the lowest-loss supervision and therefore reaches useful operating points under the smallest budget.
+It isolates what low-loss allocation alone provides, namely strong sample efficiency with limited emphasis on the harder temporal evidence required by the most demanding temporal tasks.
 Diverse behaves differently.
 It restores broader semantic and source coverage, which keeps it close to the fixed \uni reference on several benchmarks and avoids collapsing onto only the easiest supervision, but it remains conservative on temporal specialization.